Space Shuttle Landing Simulator

 • Dual monitors (window view and control panel instruments view).

-• Accurately reproduced window frames.
+• Accurately reproduced inner window frames.

-• Sturdy arcade-style joystick.
+• Sturdy arcade-style joysticks.

 • Our approach to exhibit design yields a simple cockpit with accurate dimensions, enhancing the experience.